guzmonne/cdk/docs/Cognito.md

       modified: true,
     }
     /**
-     * For a complete list of attributes please refer to the following
+     * For a complete list of attributes, please refer to the following
      * link: https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-settings-attributes.html
      */
   },
   /**
-   * customAttributes holds the configuraton of Amazon Cognito's custom
+   * customAttributes holds the configuration of Amazon Cognito's custom
    * attributes.
    */
   customAttributes: {